arik-so/SwiftLightning/Documentation/GettingStarted.md

 convenience, they are already provided in the `include` subdirectory.
 (The full path from the project root is thus `lightning-c-bindings/include`.)

-As we're primarily focused on the application in Swift, we cannot use C++ header files, so the only two files from that directory we need are `lightning.h` and `rust_types.h`.
+As we're primarily focused on the application in Swift, we cannot use C++ header files due to the environment constraints set by Apple, so the only two files from that directory that we will need are `lightning.h` and `rust_types.h`.

-If you're working with C++, you will instead only need `lightning.hpp`.
+Nonetheless, we do strongly encourage working with the C++ bindings if your environment supports it, given the plethora of "free" benefits that provides, such as memory deallocation, as well as the convenience of instance methods.
+If you do end up working with C++, you will only need `lightning.hpp` for the header reference.

+One additional benefit of C++ is the reference demo file, located at `lightning-c-bindings/demo.cpp`, which should prove a handy guide as you navigate your way through building support in a new environment.

 ## Compilation